 A native of New Westminster, Gogs Gagnon followed an early passion for computers by becoming a programmer and independent technology consultant.
 In the course of his career, he has developed software for Apple, IBM, and the government of British Columbia, where he was the lead programmer analyst and data architect.

 Now retired, Gogs is an executive member of the BC support group council and a community advocate and writer for Health Union.
 In addition to promoting prostate cancer awareness, Gogs devotes much of his time to writing.
 His next book is a coming-of-age memoir set in the Lower Mainland of British Columbia during the 1970s.
 He’s also working on a series of children’s books.

-The father of three children, Gogs lives with his wife and their two dogs in the Comox Valley on Vancouver Island, BC.
+Gogs is the father of three adult children and lives with his wife on Vancouver Island, British Columbia.

 View all posts by Gogs